PENG-Zhe/peng-zhe.github.io/_pages/about.md

 # News
+- [2025-06] I am invited to serve as Program Vice-Chair of <a href="https://ieee-cybermatics.org/2025/ica3pp/index.html" target="_blank">ICA3PP 2025</a>.
+Please consider submitting.
-- [2025-06] Our paper on Blockchain-based Verifiable Decentralized Identity was accepted by IEEE IoTJ.
+- [2025-06] Our paper on Blockchain-based Verifiable Decentralized Identity is accepted by IEEE IoTJ.
 - [2025-05] Our paper <a href="https://ieeexplore.ieee.org/document/10979200" target="_blank">TELEX</a> on Learned Index for Blockchain Queries was accepted by IEEE TKDE.
 - [2025-04] Our paper SecPoS on Slashable Proof-of-Stake Consensus was accepted by IEEE/ACM IWQoS 2025.
 - [2025-03] Our paper <a href="https://ieeexplore.ieee.org/document/10942549" target="_blank">WAMSPRES</a> on NPU Resources Scheduling for UAV Embedded Systems was accepted by IEEE TPDS.